 2. Assess Social and Emotional Needs

-Conducting a needs assessment for SEL for students and educators in addition to understanding families’ home environments during remote learning and at the start of the back-to-school season can help schools understand how best to provide resources to address the challenges students may have faced.
+Conducting a needs assessment for SEL for students and educators, in addition to understanding families’ home environments during remote and hybrid learning, can help schools understand how best to provide resources to address the challenges students may have faced.
 It is crucial to identify and build on the strengths, yet pinpoint and nurture the areas that need attention.
-By starting the first meeting with “How are you?”, educators will demonstrate that they are putting the well-being of their students first.
+Educators should demonstrate that they are putting the well-being of their students first.

 3. Engage in Self-Reflection